Blog

 Have any questions?
 Get in touch.

-Many students find maths challenging.
+Many students find studying and learning challenging.
 However, it doesn't have to be that way.
-At EasyA, we believe all students have the ability to excel in the subject.
-What matters most, is the way maths is taught.
+At EasyA, we believe all students have the ability to excel in any subject the choose to study, whether it be blockchain or maths.

 Meet Dr Chris Jagger, EasyA Academic Advisory Board